octobercms/docs/3.x/extend/lists/filters.md

 }
 ```

 You can filter the filter scope definitions by overriding the `filterScopes` method inside the Model used.
 This allows you to manipulate visibility and other scope properties based on other scope values.
-The method takes two arguments **$scopes** will represent an object of the fields already defined by the [scope configuration](#oc-defining-filter-scopes) and **$context** represents the active filter context.
+The method takes two arguments **$scopes** will represent an object of the scopes already defined by the scope configuration and **$context** represents the active filter context.

 ```php
 public function filterScopes($scopes, $context = null)